NINAnor/greenplan-maps/README.md

-# BBox colorscale map
+# Greenplan maps
-experimental maplibre map with dynamic colormap based on bbox also experimenting strava heatmap implmentation https://medium.com/strava-engineering/the-global-heatmap-now-6x-hotter-23fc01d301de
+Implements viewer with colormaps based on min/max of the current bbox

 ## Running the webapp